andrewindeche/Angular_Task_Mangement_App/README.md

 ## <h1> Description</h1>
 <p>The Aim of the project is to build an Angular application that allows users to view tasks in a table format, add new tasks, edit existing tasks, and delete tasks</p>

+## Json server
+Run `json-server --watch db.json` for json server so as to open DB before starting ng app .
+Navigate to `http://localhost:3000/`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Json server
-Run `json-server --watch db.json` for json server.
-Navigate to `http://localhost:3000/`

 ## Code scaffolding